Keszi94/gamer_corner/README.md

 4. On the 404 error page I have used an anchor element around the button to link it to the home page.
 When testing the page on W3C it flagged the code as an error.
 With the help of an article on [Scaler](https://www.scaler.com/topics/) I have incorporated the link into the button element using onclick.

 5. On the Upcoming events page the semi-transparent gradient background made the text hard to read on mobile devices.
 I have changed the semi-transparent background on mobile size to black which makes the white text easy to read over the background picture.

+6. On the home page, on large screen sizes, the hero image would jump to the top therefore only showing the bottom part of the image.
+I have fixed this by replacing the image with the same image but in a bigger size in css.
+I have positioned it to the top so now the main part of the image is in focus.

+7. On the home page, when changing to a smaller screen size, the images would spill over the background due to having a fixed width size.
+I have fixed this issue by setting the images width to 100% and its height to auto, making them responsive.

 ### Known Bugs